sernst/cauldron/Getting_Started_CLI.md

 Python 2 is nearing its end of life and lacks the necessary functionality to be supported.

 ### 64 Bit OS
 The desktop application is available for OSX, Windows and multiple Linux distributions, but they must be the 64 bit versions.
+For instructions on Linux installations see: http://www.unnotebook.com/install/#Deb-Linux-Install.

 ## Installation
 The latest release of Cauldron is available from both PyPi: